 Sensitivity in the toe box is not everything — and it is here that the Otaki brought out their secret weapon.
 These shoes are heel hooking geniuses.
 The heel cup is tight-fitting and solid enough to trust, but also sensitive enough to find the subtleties in a heel hook placement.

-Compared to the edging mastery of the La Sportiva Kataki, the Otaki fell a bit short in this metric.
+Compared to the edging mastery of some of the other high-performance shoes in this review, the Otaki fell a bit short in this metric.
 The Kataki is slightly less aggressive in shape, making them a better edging shoe, while the downturned, aggressive toe on the Otaki makes it hard to step down on dime edges.
 We preferred the Kataki on vertical, technical climbing and slabs.

 Going for an edging maneuver in the Otaki's.

 The Otaki is not necessarily designed for crack climbing, so it comes as no surprise that it did not shine in this metric.
 It's stiff and downturned, making it both hard and painful to get into cracks.
-Unlike the flexible Scarpa Vapor V, the Otaki doesn't mold into tight finger cracks.
+Because it lacks flexibility, the Otaki doesn't mold very well into tight finger cracks.
 If they are sized for performance, the Otaki can be fairly painful when torqued in a hand crack; we would not recommend this shoe as a crack-climbing specific shoe.

 Though certainly not an Indian Creek splitter, this little crack was the perfect place to test the crack climbing abilities of the La Sportiva Otaki.